vividvilla/lil/README.md

 ## API

-`POST /new`         - Create short url for a given url.
-URI generated is random. `url` is the required param.
+`POST /new`         - Create a random short url for a given url. `url` is the only required param.

 `GET /<path>`       - Redirect to short url